SanmathiP/deep_fake/README.md

-## Fake it till you can't make it: A sneak peak to DeepFake Detection only using images ##
+## Fake it till you can't make it: A sneak peek to DeepFake Detection only using images ##